 The King’s daughter is all glorious within: her clothing is of wrought gold.
 (Psalms 45:13)

 Here we see that the outward clothing of the King’s daughter is the result of her inward condition — she is all glorious within.
-Thus the outward clothing of the King’s daughter is of wrought gold, that is, embroidered or woven “according to a pattern.”
+The outward clothing of the King’s daughter is of wrought gold, that is, embroidered or woven “according to a pattern.”

 The inward glory comes to us through Messiah’s work of mercy and regeneration, when His Holy Spirit begins to dwell within us (Titus 3:4-7).

 So we see that the clothing, the spiritual garments we wear, are seen in our behaviour.
-These spiritual clothes portray our actions and our character, what we might call our works of love, and our obedience to Yahuwah’s Word (John 14:15).
+These spiritual clothes portray our actions and our character, what we might call our works of love, and our obedience to Yahuwah’s written Word (John 14:15).

-Many of these qualities come as a result of cultivating ‘the hidden person of the heart,’ when we adorn ourselves with the precious ‘meek and quiet spirit’ (1Peter 3:3-4), and when we ‘put on’ those qualities listed in Colossians 3:12-14.
+Many of these qualities come as a result of 1) cultivating ‘the hidden person of the heart,’ 2) when we adorn ourselves with the very precious and valuable ‘meek and quiet spirit’ (see 1Peter 3:3-4), and 3) when we ‘put on’ those qualities listed in Colossians 3:12-14.

 These qualities are truly glorious to the Father!!
-Such spiritual clothing is dignified, beautiful, respectful, excellent, and noble!
+Such spiritual clothing is dignified, beautiful, respectful, excellent, royal, and noble!
 And rightfully so, because these are part of the required clothing of the Bride of Messiah!

 Now let us consider the second meaning of the Bride’s clothing, her physical clothing.

 Second – The Physical Clothing: As of Wrought Gold

-We now look at the Bride’s clothing in the natural or physical aspect of what it means for the Lamb’s wife to ‘be arrayed in fine linen.’
+We now look at the Bride’s clothing in the natural, or physical, realm of what it means for the Lamb’s wife to ‘be arrayed in fine linen.’